Shivamp29/Java-OOPS/Encapsulation/ReadMe.txt

 Encapsulation :

     - Binding data and it's Related Information into single entity or class is known as encapsulation.
-    - Encapsulation Specifies that hide the data and Realted Infromation by using the specific access specifier.
+    - Encapsulation Specifies that hide the data and Related Information by using the specific access specifier.

     - ex of encapsulation are :